UniMath/agda-unimath/src/orthogonal-factorization-systems/lifting-squares.lagda.md

 ## Idea

-A _lifting problem_ is the question of whether a given commutative square
+A _lifting square_ is a commuting square

 ```md
        h